 - Provide minimum space for adequate consolidation of concrete beside openings.
 IRC & IBC require internal vibration for all walls.

 - Mulling smaller openings together may reduce overall vertical rebar beside openings (through eliminating multiple openings).
-Place rebar as scheduled beside openings (typically 2 bars on each side of opening).
+Place rebar as scheduled beside openings (typically 2 bars on each side of the opening).

 - Ensure that proper lintel design is followed for wider openings including stirrups if required.